AbdoRizK0/printf/README.md

 Handle the following custom conversion specifier:

 6. How is the world ruled and led to war?
 Diplomats lie to journalists and believe t hese lies when they see them in print
-Handle the following conversion specifier: p.
+Handle the following conversion specifier: p

 7. The big print gives and the small print takes away
 Handle the following flag characters for non-custom conversion specifiers:

 8. Sarcasm is lost in print
 Handle the following length modifiers for non-custom conversion specifiers:

-l
-h
-Conversion specifiers to handle: d, i, u, o, x, X
+Conversion specifiers to handle: d,i,u,o,x,X

 9. Print some money and give it to us for the rain forests
 Handle the field width for non-custom conversion specifiers.